Grand Duchess Maria Pavlovna of Russia (1890–1958): Exile

 In Paris, Grand Duchess Maria opened a quality embroidering and sewing textile shop named Kitmir.
 Through her brother, Maria Pavlovna met Coco Chanel in the autumn 1921.
 Chanel became her main patron buying Kitmir's embroideries for her fashion house.
 For a time, Kitmir was a success in the Parisian fashion industry.
-The grand duchess was helped by her mother-in-law Princess Sophia Putyatina (1866-1940), and she employed Russians refugees in order to help them.
+The grand duchess was helped by her mother-in-law Princess Sophia Putyatina (1866–1940), and she employed Russians refugees in order to help them.
 However, Kitmir was plagued by organizational problems, resulting in the dissipation of Maria's money from the sale of her jewels and leaving her heavily in debt.
 While she devoted all her energies to her work, Putyatin preferred to spend his time in the company of Russian officers, fast living and squandering money.
 Disillusioned with her husband, she divorced him in 1923 "over a fundamental difference in attitude," but she continued to offer Putyatin and his relatives financial assistance.

 After her divorce, Maria Pavlovna continued to work in Paris, but she moved to Boulogne, the south west suburb of Paris, where many Russians had taken residence.
 She began an affair with the famous fashion designer Jean Patou, who was 10 years older than her and who had a large fortune.
 They lived with great luxury, appearing together in Parisian society events and spending time in Biarritz, Deauville and the French Riviera.
 Rumors of a possible marriage between them spread in 1925, but Patou, a confirmed bachelor, was reluctant to change his lifestyle.
 In 1926, Kitmir's business began to decline.
 In 1928, as embroidery began to be out of fashion, Maria Pavlovva sold her workshop to Maison Hurel.
 Having suffered a defeat, but not surrendering, the grand duchess moved to London in the spring 1928 where she started selling Prince Igor, her own perfume, following in the footsteps of Chanel No. 5 and Patou's perfume Joy.
 Failings in advertising and distribution made that Prince Igor was not a success.
 Undeterred, Grand Duchess Maria Pavlovna emigrated to the United States hoping for a new start.
 On 8 December 1928, she set sail for America from Le Havre.

 In the United States

 Grand Duchess Maria Pavlovna's arrival in New York City was greeted by the press with great enthusiasm and curiosity.
 She was photographed and interviewed a great deal.
-Accompanied by an American friend, she went as far as California, spending three weeks in a ranch.
+Accompanied by an American friend, she went as far as California, spending three weeks on a ranch.
 In January 1929, while recuperating from an ankle injury, she worked on her memoirs which she had been writing for many years.
 She sent the manuscript to a number of publishers, and on 18 April 1929, it was accepted for publication.

 In May 1929, Grand Duchess Maria Pavlovna started working for the New York department store Bergdorf Goodman.
 She served as a consultant, purchasing fashionable clothing from France.
 She then returned to Paris, sold her house in Boulogne, bade farewell to her stepmother and half-sisters, and in August 1929, sailed from Marseilles to the United States.